destinmoulton/chronicle-api/README.md

 ### Query Format

 Queries to the /query portion of the API are sent via POST request.
+The queries are run as a DynamoDB "scan" so you can query inside the stored data rather than by key/index.

+Example Query:

 ```
 {